British Nutrition Foundation

 The British Nutrition Foundation is a British charity mainly funded by the food industry.
 It has been criticised for conflicts of interest, and for downplaying them.
-It presents itself to journalists, the public, and the government as an independent, impartial, disinterested, and scientifically rigorous; its industry funders also promote this image.
+It presents itself to journalists, the public, and the government as independent, impartial, disinterested, and scientifically rigorous; its industry funders also promote this image.

-The BNF has advocated for mandatory reporting of healthy food sales, and public-health interventions that might harm food-industry profits, often using tobacco-industry techniques, such as creating unwarranted doubt and uncertainty around the scientific evidence.
+The BNF has advocated for mandatory reporting of healthy food sales, and against public-health interventions that might harm food-industry profits, often using tobacco-industry techniques, such as creating unwarranted doubt and uncertainty around the scientific evidence.

 In 2023, the BNF had an income of £1.5million, with an expenditure of £1.6million. £0.113million were spent on fundraising.

 Government lobbying

 The BNF is open about its intention to shape UK Government policy on food, thus serving as a special-interest group for the food industry, which largely funds the foundation.

 20th century

 During the Second World War, a great deal of official attention was paid to ensuring that the UK population had adequate nutrition despite the blockade.
 Food rationing (1940–1953) restricted consumption of animal products, fats, sugar, and tea, and replaced white bread with the wholegrain National Loaf, increasing vegetable and fiber consumption.
 When rationing ended, diets began to change, as did diet-related illness; rates of heart disease, for instance, increased sharply.

 The British Nutrition Foundation was set up in 1967.